PRIZM-Experiment/prizm-data-wrangling/README.md

 # PRIZM Metadatabase

 The PRIZM metadatabase leverages `SQLite` and Python's `sqlite3` module to keep track of the experiment's data and deployment configurations.
-It provides scalability, ensures data consistency, and facilitates calibration and analysis by allowing complex data intersections to be retrieved in a straightfoward fashion.
+It provides scalability, ensures data consistency, and facilitates calibration and analysis by allowing complex data intersections to be retrieved in a straightforward fashion.

 ## Dependencies